 Request for quotation

 A request for quotation (RFQ) can be utilised to seek quotes from a pool of suppliers on an existing NSW Government contract, agency-specific contract or prequalification scheme.
-RFQs are usually utilised for a goods of higher value or volume purchase or services that do not have a defined price.
-The eQuote system enables agencies to issue and manage their online RFQs.
+RFQs are usually used for goods of higher value or volume purchase or services that do not have a defined price.
+NSW eQuote enables agencies to issue and manage their online RFQs.

 Prequalification schemes provide flexible arrangements to provide a pool of prequalified suppliers for goods and services.
 Prequalification schemes are typically less rigorous in their evaluation process, requiring suppliers to satisfy certain criteria.
 They are also flexible allowing new suppliers to be added during the period of the scheme.